 Fruit Tree Pruning Thumb

-The good news is, if you get your head around a few simple fundamentals, you’ll be able to prune with confidence - to get more flowers, or a better harvest.
+The good news is, if you get your head around the fundamentals, you’ll be able to prune with confidence - for more flowers, or a better harvest.

 Why Should I Prune?

 First of all, not every tree or plant will need regular pruning!
 Citrus are a great example.
-Although they're a fruit tree, citrus are quite different to pipfruit and stonefruit; they aren't deciduous so they don't require pruning to improve fruit yield.
+Although they're a fruit tree, citrus are quite different to pipfruit and stonefruit; they aren't deciduous so they don't need much pruning (apart from occasional thinning to let in more light and air, or remove damaged branches).
 Find out if your particular tree will respond well to pruning, before you get stuck in.

-Flowering shrubs and roses are pruned to encourage a prolific show of blooms every year; also to maintain their size and shape.
+Flowering shrubs and roses are pruned to stimulate a prolific show of blooms every year; also to maintain their size and shape.
 This can be for aesthetics, or to stop them taking up too much space.
+We have a 'how to' article on pruning roses here.

-Grape and kiwifruit vines and berry canes are all pruned to maximise fruit yield, but pruning techniques can differ depending on species; we'll cover them in more detail on their individual Plant Pages.
+Grape and kiwifruit vines and berry canes are all pruned to enhance vigour and maximise fruit yield, but techniques differ depending on species.
+We'll cover them in more detail on their individual Plant Pages.

-Fruit trees are pruned to maximise fruit yield, keep fruit within easy reach and support disease resistance (by allowing more sunlight and breezes through the plant).
+Fruit trees are pruned to maximise fruit size and yield, keep fruit within easy reach and support disease resistance (by allowing more sunlight and breezes through the plant).
+If you're planning to plant a new tree, read on for tips to train it for long-term productivity.
+If you’ve inherited an old fruit tree at your place, it might have been neglected...chances are it will reward you after a little bit of TLC.

 • Juvenile fruit trees and vines are pruned to train their branches into the right direction and shape: it’s less stressful for the plant if light pruning is done gradually, year on year.
 For the first 4 years of a tree’s life, training and shaping it are more important than fruit production, so keep your fruit expectations low at first.